 I thought I’d put down some of the things that we’ve looked for, when we’ve bought our vans.

-I’m not an expert by any means but — now we’re on our third, used touring caravan — I thought it might be useful to share our checklist.
+I’m not an expert by any means; but — as we’re on our third, used touring caravan — I thought it might be useful to share our checklist.

-Basically, the first rule of thumb when buying a preloved caravan is to make sure it’s structurally sound and not suffering from the dreaded damp.
+The first rule of thumb when buying a preloved caravan is to make sure it’s structurally sound; and not suffering from the dreaded damp.

 Here’s a few things to look for when you’re checking over a van for the first time.

 Have a really good look to make sure the caravan is watertight.